Q: What do you charge to tune a piano?

 Q: Do you service digital or electric pianos?

 A: Sorry, I don’t.
 My piano service is focused on acoustic pianos only.
-If your piano plugs in, you will need to contact someone who works on digital pianos.

 Q: How much time will you need to tune my piano?

 A: Typically, a tuning takes 1-1 1/2 hours.
 This depends on how long it’s been since it’s been done.
 Of course, more time will be needed if repairs also need done.

 A: While tuning puts each string in the piano at its proper pitch, voicing addresses tone.
 Piano hammers are made of felt covered wood.
 If the felt becomes hard or grooved, the tone of the piano can become harsh and “bright.”
 Conversely, if the felt is too soft, the piano can sound mushy.
 Voicing works with the felt to restore it to its proper density so the piano will sound its best.